salsa-solutions/.github/profile/README.md

 operations.
 We are committed to providing high-quality products that meet the unique needs of businesses, and we are constantly working to improve our offerings.
 Thank you for considering Salsa for your business needs.

+## About us
+Salsa was created in the same place every great company starts... in our parents basement.
+The idea started when working in a resturant and having to do the scheduling, It was pen, paper and, texting. and because of that it was tedious and inefficient.
+And so our first product was born.